RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: RouteNet-Gauss

 \subsection{RouteNet-Gauss's network decomposition}

 RouteNet-G takes as input a network scenario, including the traffic, routing, and network configuration, and outputs per-flow performance metrics.
 This includes critical metrics such as delay, packet loss, and queue occupancy.

+RouteNet-G's architecture works at a flow level.
+However, flows can be aggregated from individual flows to origin-destination (OD) flows —aggregating all flows that share the same routing path into one— depending on the desired level of granularity.
+Aggregating flows into OD-flows increases the model efficiency by reducing the number of elements to consider, at the cost of obtaining aggregated predictions.
+Furthermore, aggregation can be specifically useful when considering ``mice flows", flows with small payloads and flow completion times which form the overwhelming majority of traffic in modern networks \cite{kandula2009nature, jurkiewicz2021flow}.
+While individually they may be too small for their impact to be noticeable, their aggregate behavior can be more easily captured.
+In this paper, we will consider OD-flows, as they provide the level of granularity required for the use cases mentioned in Section~\ref{sec:intro}.

 By training on high-fidelity testbed data, RouteNet-G is designed to model these scenarios accurately while maintaining the flexibility to generalize to unseen network topologies and configurations.
 A straightforward approach —such as to model the entire network as a single neural network trained end-to-end— might seem appealing but introduces critical challenges.
 Specifically, such an architecture would be heavily biased toward the specific topologies and scenarios used during training, making it difficult to generalize to unseen or larger networks.
 To overcome this, RouteNet-G adopts a divide-and-conquer strategy: it models the individual elements in the network (i.e., queues, links, devices, and flows) and, more importantly, learns how these elements interact.

 To do so, the simplest solution would consist on creating a graph that connects the different devices according to the network topology.
 However, this is not sufficiently detailed to capture the complexities of computer networks.
 For instance, a forwarding device that has several ports in it may or may not be affected by the status of the other devices, depending on the traffic present.
 Instead, RouteNet-G builds an extended graph that reflects the finer-grained interactions between network elements.
 The network topology and flow routing determine these interactions.
 For instance: